Jose01000111/PowerShell-Fundamentals-Lab/README.md

 3. 🧱 Run the scripts phase by phase or jump into the final project
 4. ✏️ Customize and expand any script to make it your own

-> ⚠️ All scripts in this project are safe for educational and beginner use.

 ---

-## 🗂️ Folder Structure